genomic-medicine-sweden/nallo/docs/usage.md

 #### Call mitochondrial variants

 This subworkflow specifically calls mitochondrial variants.
-The resulting VCF file is then merged together with the VCF containing the nucelar variants.
+The resulting VCF file is then merged together with the VCF containing the nuclear variants.

 The mitochondrial caller can be selected with `--mitochondrial_caller`.
 Note that `mitorsaw` option is not compatible with preset `ONT_R10`.